MPPSC Syllabus 2021 For Preliminary And Mains Exam

 - Corruption: Types and Causes of corruption, effects of corruption, approaches to minimizing corruption- role of society, media, family, whistleblower, UN Convention on Corruption, measuring corruption; Transparency International etc.

-- Case studies – Based on the contents on the syllabus.
+- Case studies – based on the contents of the syllabus.

 Q. What is the exam pattern for the Preliminary Exam Pattern of MPPSC 2021?

 Ans: The MPPSC preliminary exam pattern has been provided below.

 |General studies||100||200||2 hours|

 Q. When will the result of MPPSC 2021 will declare?